MIGG-NTU/SeisTomo_Tutorials/_sources/index.rst.txt

 6. Install TauP

 - Java Runtime Environment has to be installed.
-Run `java -version` to check.
+Run ``java -version`` to check it.
 If it is not installed, please refer to `seisman's blog <https://blog.seisman.info/taup-install/>`__
 - Download TauP: https://www.seis.sc.edu/taup/
 - Extract TauP: ``tar -xvf TauP-2.4.5.tgz``
 - Install TauP: ``sudo mv TauP-2.4.5 /opt``